-Dual citizenship means that a person is a citizen of two countries at the same time, having legal rights and obligations in connection with both countries.
-While dual citizenship gives certain advantages, such as easy residency in multiple countries and access to government programs, dual citizenship can also make life more complicated.
-The dual citizen may have tax obligations in more than one nation, or may need to fulfill residency requirements between two homelands.
-Following is a discussion of dual citizenship and related legal issues.
+Dual citizenship is when a person is legally a citizen of two countries at the same time.
+They will have legal rights and obligations in both countries.
+While dual citizenship gives certain advantages, such as easy residency in multiple countries and access to government programs, there are many legal considerations that can make life more complicated.
+For example, the dual citizen may have tax obligations in more than one nation, or may need to fulfill residency requirements between two homelands.
+Not all countries allow dual citizenship, so you must check with the countries you are seeking citizenship.

 Acquiring Dual Citizenship